What's a Lifetime Mortgage?

 You can release a portion of your home’s equity with a lifetime mortgage without selling or making payments (unless you choose to repay part of the loan or interest).

-Instead of mandatory monthly repayments, the loan and interest are typically repaid using the proceeds from the sale of your home when you move into long-term care or after your death.
+Instead of mandatory monthly repayments, the loan and interest are typically repaid using the proceeds from the sale of your home when you move into long-term care or after your passing.

-A lifetime mortgage provides a method to access cash from your home equity, but it’s essential to consider the potential impact a loan like this could have on the inheritance you’re able to leave and on any means-tested benefits you may receive.
+A lifetime mortgage provides a method to access cash from your home’s equity, but it is essential to consider the potential impact a loan like this could have on the inheritance you are able to leave and on any means-tested benefits you may receive.

-A lifetime mortgage works by letting you release a percentage of the equity tied up in your home without having to move out.
+A lifetime mortgage in the UK works by allowing you to release a percentage of the equity tied up in your home without having to move out.

 With a lifetime mortgage, you continue to own and live in your home.